OpenEvalProject/evals/manuscripts/elife-80246/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/80246/elife-80246-fig3-v2.jpg)

 **Figure 3.:** (A) S. aureus was grown to exponential phase and treated with DMSO (Control), PA monotherapy (11 μg/ml), VAN monotherapy (20 μg/ml), or PA +VAN combination therapy for 30 min.
 The membrane fraction was extracted and run on a C4 column.
 The question mark indicates an unknown peak.
 Additional peaks in VAN monotherapy may be glycinylated versions of lipid II.
 (B) High-performance liquid chromatography (HPLC) of a combined lipid I and lipid II, as well as a bactoprenol standard run alongside samples in A. (C) Samples run in A were subsequently run with a different method to yield better separation of bactoprenol and lipid I. PA +VAN samples align with the bactoprenol standard.
 Right Y-axis refers to PA +VAN samples due to lower concentrations of sample after sequential use in two different columns.
 Chromatograms are examples of n=3 biological replicates.
-PA, palmitoleic acid; VAN, vancomycin.Figure 3—source data 1.Figure 3A–C.
+PA, palmitoleic acid; VAN, vancomycin.

 Previous studies have determined that the accumulation of lipid II is saturated after 30 min of vancomycin treatment (Qiao et al., 2017).
 We speculate that the rapid killing seen with dual treatment in that time frame relies on maximizing lipid II and bactoprenol on the cell surface (Qiao et al., 2017; Chugunov et al., 2013).
 If palmitoleic acid prevents bactoprenol recycling, it is likely that the pool of lipid II available becomes significantly smaller making it easier for vancomycin to saturate its lethal target at the septum.
 This may explain why dual treated cells had less accumulation of lipid II than vancomycin alone (Figure 3A).

-## Large regions of increased fluidity are generated by combining palmitoleic acid and vancomycin
+### Large regions of increased fluidity are generated by combining palmitoleic acid and vancomycin

 Recent studies show that the bactoprenol-bound precursors, such as lipid II, alter the surrounding phospholipid bilayer (Chugunov et al., 2013).
 To accommodate the long hydrocarbon tail of these molecules, a long-lived hydrophobic and fluid microdomain are generated in the membrane, also known as regions of increased fluidity (RIFs; Müller et al., 2016; Chugunov et al., 2013).
 The presence of RIFs in the membrane also serves an essential role in the spatial organization of complex machinery that is involved in cell envelope biosynthesis.
 However, antibiotics that target lipid II utilize the unique characteristics of RIFs as a ‘landing terrain’ that distinguishes their target within a ‘sea’ of other lipids (Chugunov et al., 2013).
 Similar to the bulky hydrophobic nature of bactoprenol, the cis unsaturation in palmitoleic acid causes a ‘kink’ in its hydrocarbon tail which also favors a membrane environment with increased fluidity and hydrophobicity (Mingeot-Leclercq and Décout, 2016).
 Furthermore, palmitoleic acid is likely to preferentially insert at the septum where lipid II and bactoprenol are localized in RIFs.
 We hypothesized that cell death occurs by the induction of large RIF formation due to the combined accumulation of palmitoleic acid, bactoprenol, and lipid II, resulting in a disruption of membrane organization.